zara-nicole/zara-nicole.github.io/README.md

 It features a suite of JavaScript that makes the page feel like an app, without sacrificing backwards-compatibility, page-load speed or SEO.

-> Your presence on the web — A [blog], a [portfolio] and a [resume].

-**Hydejack** aims to be the complete package for professionals on the web.
-It features a blog suitable for both prose and technical documentation, a showcase for your projects, and a resume that fits with the rest of the design.